Château Malartic-Lagravière Pessac-Léognan rouge 2019 - Grand Cru Classé

 Wine rated (2022 guide) 96/100

-The Bonnie family has worked wonders on this estate, now producing one of the appellation's finest wines.
-This latest release, equally rich in tannins and fruit, is dense and powerful yet elegant.
-It will age well and should be ready to drink from 2027 onwards.
+The Bonnie family has done a marvelous job with this estate, producing one of the appellation’s finest wines today.
+This latest release, equally rich in tannins and fruit, is dense, powerful, yet elegant.
+It will age well and should be ready to drink starting in 2027.

 James Suckling